Tahiti Islands

 Almost 80% of accommodation is on just three islands: Tahiti, Moorea and Bora Bora.
 The Tuamotu Group is popular with scuba divers whilst The Marquesas are for avid explorers and adventurers.

-The main island of French Polynesia is Tahiti Island in the Society Islands.
+Tahiti Island in the Society Islands.
 Tahiti has fantastic tropical scenery and mountain ranges and lots of organized day tours to visit the waterfalls and rainforests of the interior and great hiking trails.
 A string of beach resorts line the sunny west coast although there are few good swimming beaches apart from several unusual black sand beaches which have excellent surfing.
-The capital
+The capital Papeete, on the north west coast a few minutes drive north of the international airport is a busy town with a distinct French flavour.

-Of the other Society Islands, the main destination for tourism is Moorea Island which is clearly visible from Tahiti and just a 15-minute flight or hour ferry ride.
+Moorea Island which is clearly visible from Tahiti and just a 15-minute flight or hour ferry ride.
 Moorea is much more laid back than Tahiti, has some nice beaches along its north and west coasts and spectacular sightseeing along its coastal road including the delightful Cook's Bay and Opunohu Bay.

 The other popular island to visit is glamourous Bora Bora known as the jewel of the Society Islands with spectacular panoramas, exceptional snorkelling and lots of tours to keep you busy.
 Bora has over 20 large beach resorts, and over 500 overwater bungalows in the lagoon; many consider the island too commercialized for a peaceful romantic holiday.
 More down to earth and equally spectacular is Maupiti, a smaller version of Bora Bora further west with just a few small guesthouses and lots of lovely beaches.